-- 1. Open a web browser (i.e. Internet Explorer or Netscape Navigator). - 2.
-Type into the address bar: www.udmercy.edu/evaluate - Enter your Student Identification Number (T#) and hit the Enter key.
+- 1. Open a web browser. - 2.
+Type into the address bar: www.udmercy.edu/evaluate - 3.
+Enter your Student Identification Number (T#) and hit the Enter key.
 You will see a link for each of your courses.
-If a course is missing please contact your course faculty.
-Questions, contact: helpdesk@udmercy.edu. - 4.
+If a course is missing please contact your course faculty. - Questions, contact: helpdesk@udmercy.edu. - 4.
 Click on a course link and follow the instructions to complete the form. - 5.
 When you have submitted an evaluation, you may continue to complete the rest of your evaluations or return to the site at a later time.